Behind the construction fence Construction details Technology

 PORR was accepted as the best bidder in the resulting tender process.

-Before construction could start, PORR had to provide a construction schedule incorporating contractual penalties.
+Even before construction began, PORR had to deliver a construction schedule with partial penalties.

-The contract also specified handover of the canteen on the ground floor by July 2019.
-In August 2018, less than a year after the accident, PORR began the soil exchange.
+It was also contractually agreed that the canteen on the ground floor would be completed by July 2019.
+In autumn 2018, less than a year after the accident, PORR was able to start the floor replacement work.

 The carcass was completed in May 2019.
 In order to ensure safety during the structural work, an exercise was carried out with the local fire service in Marchegg, simulating rescue of people from the highest point of the construction.